 Professor Melissa Wake

 Awards include the 2009 Australian Health Minister's Prize for Excellence in Health & Medical Research and consecutive NHMRC Excellence Awards (2009-12, 2013-16) as top-ranked Research Fellow in Australia.
-Projects she led have twice appeared in the NHMRC's annual 'Ten of the Best' publication (2008, 2017).
+Projects led by Melissa have twice appeared in the NHMRC's annual 'Ten of the Best' publication (2008, 2017).

 - Professorial Fellow, Department of Paediatrics, The University of Melbourne